lesommer/lesommer.github.io/contact.md

 ## How to visit us ?

 IGE is distributed on 3 different sites, all located on the "Domain Universitaire" in Saint Martin d'Hères near Grenoble (France).
-The OPERA group members are in the MCP and OSU-B buildings.
+The offices of OPERA group members are in the MCP and OSUG-B buildings.

  - **directions** : [find us on OpenStreet maps](http://umap.openstreetmap.fr/en/map/anonymous-edit/655503:LtKbIAl24v-TySSBzXbliPoKqrk)